soto-project/soto-cognito-authentication-kit/README.md

 ```
 let username = "johndoe"
 let attributes: [String: String] = ["email": "user@email.com", "name": "John Doe", "gender": "male"]
-return Authentication.createUser(username: username, attributes: attributes, on: req)
+return Authentication.createUser(username: username, attributes: attributes, on: req.eventLoop)
 ```
 The attributes you provide should match the attributes you selected when creating the user pool in the AWS Cognito console.
 Once you've created a user an email is sent to them detailing their username and randomly generated password.
 The `on:` parameter is a Vapor Worker object.
 You can use the Request class here.

+As an alternative you can use the `signUp` function which takes a `username` and `password`.
+This will send a confirmation email to the user which includes a confirmation code.
+You then call `confirmSignUp` with this confirmation code.
+For this path to be available you need to have the 'Allow users to sign themselves up' flag set in your user pool.

 ## Authenticating with a username and a password
+Once your user is created and confirmed in the signUp case.
 The following will generate JWT authentication tokens from a username and password.
 ```
 let response = Authentication.authenticate(
     username: username,